Barron and Pickard at Heath source

 Our team camped at Sonene Village, the last remaining Ese' Ejja community, at the bottom of the Heath River at the end of the expedition.
 Eddi Little Bird arranged a meeting with the other elders and asked for permission for us to enter the village.
 We learned that the name "Sonene" is also the Ese’ Ejja name for the Heath River.
 Fawcett names three tribal groups he encountered on his expedition.
 The village elders told us all people on the Heath were Ese’ Ejja.
 We had viewed evidence of people living near the Heath headwaters.
 These generous people brought us fruits and drink and allowed us to sleep in their largest communal hut.

 Barron had a meeting with the oldest man, also the shaman and ex chief of the village.
 His name was Shai (caiman or alligator).
 Barron, "I asked if he knew or heard from his father if anyone had seen an Englishman many years ago named Fawcett.
-He said he did not remember, but his father told him he had seen Whiteman travelling up river before his father was chief."
-"I the chief if he thought there were any Ese’ Ejja living near the headwaters of the Heath.
+He said he did not remember, but his father told him he had seen a whiteman travelling up river before his father was chief."
+"I asked the chief if he thought there were any Ese’ Ejja living near the headwaters of the Heath.
 The chief spat and said "Yes, but they are naked and savage and there are no large groups anymore!"
 He then said "When I was a boy there was always fighting between the upper and lower river people.
 One day my father, chief before me, gathered all the men from the lower Heath and made a raid on the upper river Ese' Ejja."
 He said, "We killed all the men and scalped them.
 Then we put the scalps under our armpits and danced all night around the fire.
 That is how we gained their power and that is why there are no villages on the upper Sonene!"

 The Ese' Ejja indigenous people of Bolivia and Peru live in the Amazon Basin region.
 Their name for the Heath is the Sonene River.
 An Ese' Ejja Village, called Sonene Village, lies at the mouth of the Heath as it enters into the Madre Di Dios River.
 Ese’ Ejja live in Bolivia along the Beni and the Madre de Dios Rivers.
 In Peru, they live along the Heath and Tambopata Rivers.
 Ese’ Ejja people are hunter-gathers, farmers, rangers and fishermen.
 Their name derives from their autonym, Ece’je, which means “true people.”
 They are also known as the Chama, Tatinawa, Huarayo, Guarayo, Chuncho, Huanayo, Kinaki, and Mohino.